 The school serves a very mixed catchment area including Tri-service quarters, some Housing Association and Local Authority housing and a very wide range of private housing.
 The children are happy, consistently motivated and engaged in their learning.
 The school consistently achieves well above national expectation.

 Currently, the staffing is a Head of School, an Executive Headteacher (who works across the two Solent Schools), eight full time and four part-time teachers.
-One class has a job share operating.
+Two classes have a job share operating.
 There are eleven classroom assistants (LSAs) who cover early years, special needs and classroom duties.
-There is also an ICT Network Manager (who also works across the two Solent Schools).
+There is also an IT Network Manager (who also works across the two Solent Schools).
 The whole staff form a cohesive and extremely hardworking team who recognise and support each other's unique input for the good of the children and the school as a whole.

 Parents and Community